ruby-amqp/rubybunny.info/articles/queues.md

 ### Consumer Instances

-Bunny 0.9.0 introduces a new `Bunny::Consumer` class which takes the following positional arguments when instantiated:
+Starting with version 0.9, Bunny provides a new `Bunny::Consumer` class which takes the following positional arguments when
+instantiated:

  * `channel` _(mandatory)_
  * `queue` _(mandatory)_